 Easter Sunday in New York is the perfect time for mixing fine grilling with tender vegetables just in for the spring season.
-For 2016, Easter falls on Sunday, March 27th, and from steak 'n' lobster specials to grilled lamb to fresh seafood to mark Greek lent, you'll find some spectacular dinner options in NYC.
+For 2019, Easter falls on Sunday, April 21st, and from steak 'n' lobster specials to lamb to fresh seafood, you'll find some spectacular dinner options in NYC.
 Read on for our picks for the best of Easter Sunday in New York.

-Easter Dinner in NYC: Del Frisco’s Double Eagle Steak House
+Easter Dinner in NYC: Del Frisco’s Double Eagle Steakhouse New York

 Easter Dinner in NYC: Fogo de Chão

-Fogo de Chão's first churrascaria (Brazilian steakhouse) in New York City holds down a prime location near Times Square and the Museum of Modern Art.
-This Easter, bring the whole family over with a hearty appetite and save; kids 7-12 eat half price, kids six and under eat free.
+Fogo de Chão's churrascaria (Brazilian steakhouse) holds down a prime location close to Times Square and the Museum of Modern Art.
+This Easter from 11am to 9pm, bring the whole family over with a hearty appetite and save; kids 7-12 eat half price, kids six and under eat free.
+Enjoy fire-roasted meats like the signature picanha, tender lamb chops, and beef ribs, in addition to salads, fresh fruit, and cheese from the Market Table.
+Brazilian brunch recipes are offered from 11am-2pm.
 40 W. 53rd St., 212-969-9980, fogodechao.com